sebastiandagostino/ripple-simulator/README.md

 ## Related project

 In order to generate JSON files with more flexibility, another auxiliary project [graph-builder](https://github.com/sebastiandagostino/graph-builder) was created in Java.
+All the test files in the `json/` folder where generated with that tool (and prettyfied with [JSONLint](https://jsonlint.com/))

 ## Built With